ZC-BOM/optimal-interpolation/README.md

   ii) Ensure input station file exist and is in 'grid_dir'.
 The format used in the study is given.
 If your station data is in a different format, it might be better to         develop your own code for reading the data file and return the station rainfall values, station latitude values and station longitude values as the arrays               'station_values', 'station_lat' and 'station_lon'.
 The line 'station_values, _, station_lat, station_lon = rr_total_file_reader(STATION_DIR, date_string, file_type         = '', delimiter = ',')' in si_satellite_grid.py should be replaced in this case.

-  ii) Ensure run_si.bash is executable.
+  ii) Ensure env.sh and run_si.bash is executable.

   iii) Use the command 'run_si.bash -d YYYYDDMM si_satellite_grid'.